RTEMS/rtems-docs/c_user/board_support_packages.rst

 ---------------------------------------------

 Some processors do not support a separate stack for interrupts.
-In this case, without special assistance every task’s stack must include enough space to handle the task’s worst-case stack usage as well as the worst-case interrupt stack usage.
+In this case, without special assistance every task's stack must include enough space to handle the task's worst-case stack usage as well as the worst-case interrupt stack usage.
 This is necessary because the worst-case interrupt nesting could occur while any task is executing.